 Laundered sheets and pillowcases are available 24/7 for collection in the Ross Wing Laundry.
-When collecting new sheets, please return those that you have been using.
+You will return your sheets for laundering on Sunday or Wednesday nights, or by contacting laundry staff during the day (the number will be on the Ross Wing Laundry Door).
 You are expected to use this service at least once a fortnight.